BugerDread/cryptoticker-esp32-c3/README.md

 ### Build and Flash

-- move into "esp-idf" directory and run following
+- move into "esp-idf" directory and run following (please note the dot and the space, they are IMPORTATNT)
 ```
 . export.sh
 ```